Parks

 playUNITED Inclusion Policy – The Graham Recreation and Parks Department (GRPD) is committed to creating and promoting inclusion across all spaces, places, facilities, and programs the department manages.
 The inclusion policy entitled playUNITED will guide the GRPD when developing facilities and programs, and establishing supporting practices to ensure everyone has access to the benefits of quality parks and recreation. playUNITED Inclusion Policy

-May 26, 2021, was the beginning of a great partnership with the Alamance County Soil and Water Conservation District and we have continued this partnership into 2022.
+May 26, 2021, was the beginning of a great partnership with the Alamance County Soil and Water Conservation District and we have continued this partnership into 2024.
 In the large field at Graham Regional Park, we came together to plant a pollinator plot using the district’s no-till drill.
-The seed mix consists of soybeans, iron clay peas, buckwheat, sorghum, black oil, and peredovik sunflowers.
+The seed mix consists of soybeans, iron clay peas, buckwheat, sorghum, and black oil sunflowers.
 Not only does planting a mixture of seeds help our pollinators, but it also provides cover and seeds for small mammals and birds, as well as keeps the soil covered and protected from erosion.
 Special thanks as well to the City of Graham’s Public Works Department for helping us plant the field!

-In the Fall of 2022, we are planting the field with a cover crop of Crimson Clover.
+In the Fall, we plant the field with a cover crop of Crimson Clover.
 The benefits…cover crops improve soil quality and weed suppression alongside other uses.
 Crimson Clover (nitrogen fixer) gives your garden a green boost…and is great for our pollinators!

 Plan Your Visit: